SpongePowered/Schematic-Specification/versions/schematic-1.md

 <a name="schematicHeight"></a>Height | `unsigned short` | **Required.** Specifies the height (the size of the area in the Y-axis) of the schematic.
 <a name="schematicLength"></a>Length | `unsigned short` | **Required.** Specifies the length (the size of the area in the Z-axis) of the schematic.
 <a name="schematicOffset"></a>Offset | `integer`[3] | Specifies the relative offset of the schematic.
 This value is relative to the most minimal point in the schematics area.
 The default value if not provided is `[0, 0, 0]`.
 This may be used when incorporating the area of blocks defined by this schematic to a larger area to place the blocks relative to a selected point.
-<a name="schematicPaletteMax"></a>PaletteMax | `integer` | **Required.** Specifies the size of the block palette in number of bytes needed for the maximum palette index.
+<a name="schematicPaletteMax"></a>PaletteMax | `integer` | Specifies the size of the block palette in number of bytes needed for the maximum palette index.
 Implementations may use this as a hint for the case that the palette data fits within a datatype smaller than a 32-bit integer that they may allocate a smaller sized array.
-<a name="schematicPalette"></a>Palette | [Palette Object](#paletteObject) | **Required.** Specifies the block palette.
+<a name="schematicPalette"></a>Palette | [Palette Object](#paletteObject) | Specifies the block palette.
 This is a mapping of block states to indices which are local to this schematic.
 These indices are used to reference the block states from within the [BlockData array](#schematicBlockData).
 It is recommeneded for maximum data compression that your indices start at zero and skip no values.
 The maximum index cannot be greater than [`PaletteMax - 1`](#schematicPaletteMax).
+While not required it is **highly** recommended that you include a palette in order to tightly pack the block ids included in the data array.
 <a name="schematicBlockData"></a>BlockData | `varint[]` | **Required.** Specifies the main storage array which contains `Width * Height * Length` entries.
 Each entry is specified as a varint and refers to an index within the [Palette](#schematicPalette).
 The entries are indexed by `x + z * Width + y * Width * Length`.
 <a name="schematicTileEntities"></a>TileEntities | [TileEntity Object](#tileEntityObject)[] | Specifies additional data for blocks which require extra data.
 If no additional data is provided for a block which normally requires extra data then it is assumed that the TileEntity for the block is initialized to its default state.